openedx/open-edx-proposals/oeps/processes/oep-0054-core-contributors.rst

 #.
 At the end of the comment period, a candidate is approved if there are at
    least 5 (five) affirmative "yes" votes, and zero "no" votes.

    #.
-For candidates coming from an organization, at least one affirmative vote
+Candidates coming from an organization must have support from someone
-      must come from a CC outside of the candidate's org.
+      outside their organization.
+This can be done by having a sponsor from outside their organization, or by receiving at least one "yes" vote from someone outside their organization.
 This is to ensure that core contributors are evaluated on their ability to communicate with the community, outside of their org.

    #.
 For roles with few existing members, it is encouraged to ask CCs of other